 - 1. Kaplan NCLEX Success free workshops - 2.
-Kaplan NCLEX Success Courses hosted at TCCNHS d.
-Present ideas and detailed reports, including estimated budget, at monthly meetings in advance of any proposed activities/events.
+Kaplan NCLEX Success Courses hosted at TCCNHS

-e.
-Collaborate with the Faculty/Staff Advisors on the planning and implementation of proposed activities.

-i.
-Faculty/Staff Advisor will complete the Purchase Approval Form (PAF) and submit to the Administrative Assistant of Arts and Sciences for final approval and issuance of a check or for record of reimbursement of funds.

-ii.
-Send the flyer to advertise the event to Faculty/Staff Advisor for approval and printing.

-iii.
-Take the approved flyers and hang in appropriate places in the College, in alignment with the College's policy on signage.

-f.
-Provide information on planned events to the Vice Chair for inclusion in the newsletter (by the beginning of August and January).

-g.
-Publicize planned events throughout the College building with flyers, signs, etc. in alignment with the College's policy on signage.
+- c.
+May arrange more College wide events in addition to the above assignments based on the student's needs and interested as it relates to education and educational success at the College. - d.
+Present ideas and detailed reports, including estimated budget, at monthly meetings in advance of any proposed activities/events. - e.
+Collaborate with the Faculty/Staff Advisors on the planning and implementation of proposed activities. - i.
+Faculty/Staff Advisor will complete the Purchase Approval Form (PAF) and submit to the Administrative Assistant of Arts and Sciences for final approval and issuance of a check or for record of reimbursement of funds. - ii.
+Send the flyer to advertise the event to Faculty/Staff Advisor for approval and printing. - iii.
+Take the approved flyers and hang in appropriate places in the College, in alignment with the College's policy on signage. - f.
+Provide information on planned events to the Vice Chair for inclusion in the newsletter (by the beginning of August and January). - g.
+Publicize planned events throughout the College building with flyers, signs, etc. in alignment with the College's policy on signage. - h.

-h.
 Serve on special ad-hoc committees within Student Congress as needed.